Christmas markets and events in the Cotswolds

 From festive light switch-ons and Santa’s Grottos, to Victorian Christmas Fayres and late-night shopping, we’ve covered what’s on in and around the Cotswolds this season

-From Thursday November 22 to Sunday December 9, the Christmas lights of Bath will be twinkling once again.
-Enjoy a host of entertainment, including carol singers, children's entertainers and musicians, while you peruse the Christmas market stalls.
+From Thursday, November 28 to Sunday, December 15, the Christmas lights of Bath will be twinkling once again.
+Enjoy a host of entertainment, including carol singers, children's entertainers and musicians, while you peruse Bath's Christmas Market stalls.

-Festive celebrations will begin in Cirencester on Saturday December 1 with the annual Sparkles Advent Festival & Market, with a light switch-on, usually with a celebrity guest in attendance, live music, plenty of delicious food stalls, fireworks and fair rides.
+Festive celebrations will begin in Cirencester from 11am on Saturday, November 30 with the annual Advent Festival & Lights Switch On, usually with a celebrity guest in attendance, live music, plenty of delicious food stalls, fireworks and fair rides.

 Forest of Dean

 For an unforgettable festive experience, follow the magical tale of 'Archie and the Unicorn' in the mesmeric setting of Clearwell Caves from Friday, November 27 to Tuesday, December 24.
 Father Christmas and his elves will also be in attendance.

 Dean Forest Railway will be running Santa Specials on selected dates from Saturday, December 7 up until Christmas Eve.
 You can meet the man in red on his own steam train, enjoy a warm mince pie and all children will receive a free gift.
 Booking is essential.

 One of the highlight of Taurus Crafts' calendar, the annual Christmas Market will take place during the first three weekends of December (November 30 & December 1, 7 & 8 and 14 & 15 from 10am-5.30pm) where the onsite makers and creative businesses, alongside over 30 independent traders, will create a lively hub for Christmas shoppers to meet and pick up unique gifts.